adelgadocabrera/midterm-blogs/aws.md

 4. Select `Request`
 5. You should see the certificate in `Pending validation` status.
 Click on the `Certificate ID`
 6. Select `Create records in Route 53` under domains and then again `Create records`

+Great progress!
+We are now ready to store safely infinite amount of cat hat pictures!
+Let's now make them accessible through AWS Cloudfront, so we can access them __*BLAZINGLY*__ fast.

 ---
 1. S3 - Cloud Storage